chinmayprele/PH582-ML-Final_Project/outline/README.md

 ### 4. Loss functions

+- We will have to determine the loss functions we use depending on whether we choose to use a single decision tree algorithm, or whether we use an Ensemble.

 ### 5. Evaluating the model and making predictions